speer987/speer987/README.md

 Welcome to my Github Profile!
-Nice to mee you!
+Nice to meet you!

 My name is Saarah and I recently graduated from Loyola Marymount University with a major in Computer Science and a minor in Statistics and Data Science.
 I'm currently looking for work as a Software Engineer, Data Scientist, UI/UX Designer, Front End Developer or Backend Developer.
 During my time at LMU, my favorite subjects included Database Systems and Human Computer Interaction.